CompositionalIT/SAFE-Dojo/Instructions.md

 iv.
 When you run the application, the [dotnet watch](https://docs.microsoft.com/en-us/aspnet/core/tutorials/dotnet-watch) tool is also run which detects file changes and automatically recompiles and reloads the server-side application.

 v.
-In `api.fs` in the Server, try changing an endpoint response and see in the console window the application restarts, and the change is automatically reflected in the running application.
+In `Api.fs` in the Server, try changing an endpoint response and see in the console window the application restarts, and the change is automatically reflected in the running application.

 vi.
 The front end application also supports [hot module reloading](https://webpack.js.org/concepts/hot-module-replacement/).
 Try changing some of the view code in `app.fs` in the Client and see how the front end automatically updates in the browser whilst still retaining the application state.